petr-sereda/equations/Readme.txt

 - There is no explanation of how to treat "2xyz^3"in the problem statement.
 I treat it as 2*(x*y*z)^3 and not as "2*x*y*(z^3)".

-- The ptogram just cuts off paranthesis.
+- The program just cuts off paranthesis.
 Addition operation is commutative and associative, so paranthesises affect nothing.